PBLL Mentoring: Final Meeting Checklist

 The NFLRC’s Mentoring Program for Project-Based Language Learning structures the guidance an experienced language educator can provide to a less-experienced language teacher with the aim of deepening their knowledge and sharpening their praxis in the development and delivery of PBLL experiences.

 This page is designed as a final check for mentor and mentee when they meet for the fifth and possibly final time, to ensure that both of them have met requirements of the program.
-If the answer to each of the following bulleted items is “yes,” then the mentor can proceed with filling out the mentor teacher program evaluation and the mentorship completion form.
+If the answer to each of the following bulleted items is “yes,” then the mentor can proceed with filling out the program evaluation and the mentorship completion / badge request form.

 - Did the two of you hold an initial meeting to set a schedule and discuss the program?